neuromorphicsystems/event_warping/README.md

   <img alt="Light" src="./img/landscape_before_after.png" width="70%">
 </p>

-Alternatinely you can choose not to compute the variance for every single $v_x$ and $v_y$ and use an optimisation algorithm to search for the best speed value by changing the `SOLVER` and `HEURISTIC` options in `scripts/find_theta.py`.
+Alternatinely you can choose not to compute the variance for every single $v_x$ and $v_y$ and use an optimisation algorithm to search for the best speed value by changing the `solver` and `heuristic` options in `scripts/OptimizeCMax.py`.

-To learn more about the analytical solution of the variance, please see the jupyter notebook [analysis_1d.ipynb](scripts/analysis_1d.ipynb) and [analysis_2d.ipynb](scripts/analysis_2d.ipynb)
+To learn more about how we modelled the problem and solution analytically, please see the jupyter notebook [analysis_1d.ipynb](scripts/analysis_1d.ipynb) and [analysis_2d.ipynb](scripts/analysis_2d.ipynb)

 To see how the analytical solution was applied on real-world ISS data: [DensityInvariantCMax.py](scripts/DensityInvariantCMax.py)